b-lev/Python-Setup/README.md

 ```
 (Notice that I included an argument for ```-profile black``` so that isort is compatible with black.)

-Just like black, isort changes the source code only if there isn't a syntax error and it makes changes only if it doesn't change the how the program runs.
+Just like black, isort changes the source code only if there isn't a syntax error and it makes changes only if it doesn't change how the program runs.
 All isort does is sort and group together imports: imports from Python's standard library are first, then a new line, and then a group of libraries that have been installed with pip (or were locally created).
 Now our source code looks like so:

 ```
     import random